 Okay, that wasn’t too bad!
 The best way to use public transit is to buy a Clipper Card (which you can usually get at a nearby pharmacy – ask your hotel concierge or Airbnb host, or look up the nearest place on the Clipper website).
 Once you load that up, you can use it on any of the transit systems.

 Other Transit Options

-Another option is to buy a San Francisco CityPass if you’re planning a short trip (like, uh, 3 days, like this post talks about, wink wink nudge nudge).
+Another option is to buy a San Francisco CityPass if you’re planning a short trip (like, uh, three days in San Francisco, like this post talks about, wink wink nudge nudge).
 There’s a three-day MUNI pass in the SF CityPass, which is convenient once you get into San Francisco; you’ll still need to buy a BART ticket to get to/from the airport.
 (The SF Citypass also includes admission to the Aquarium of the Bay, Exploratorium or SF Moma, a Blue & Gold Fleet Bay Cruise and Cal Academy!
 Click here to learn more about the San Francisco Citypass.)

 One major perk of living in SF is that we get a lot of the cool tech right away, and that includes Uber, Lyft, and all those other four-letter companies that help solve transit problems.
 Uber and Lyft are obviously ride-sharing apps, and they’re pretty much available everywhere – it’s also a way to completely blow your budget so don’t rely on this entirely.

 You can also try the latest craze in SF: scooters.
 Lime, Bird, Jump, and other companies put scooters you can rent by-the-minute on street corners.
 They’re a fun way to get around quickly if you’re making a short trip between sights.

 14 Fantastic Things to See in San Francisco